 The results confirm the fact that there isn't one universal type of wine tourist which has been suggested in previous research on the topic.
 According to these findings festival organizers, wineries and other stakeholders in wine tourism should adapt their marketing strategies to better suit the needs of specific customer segments to build strong memories and in turn loyalty towards the festival and destination.

 ACKNOWLEDGMENT

-This research was supported by University of Rijeka [ZIP-UNRI-116-1-21].
+This paper was supported by the University of Rijeka [ZIP-UNRI-116-1-21].
+These data were previously published in the dissertation "Multivariate Statistical Analysis of Wine Festival Visitor Experience" (Srđan Mitrović, 2022).